evo-biomech/replicAnt/docs/03_Bringing_3D_models_into_Unreal_guide.md

 **Quick note:**

-In some cases, you will see an additional skeletal element listed here, named **root**, which may prevent assigning the skeleton correctly (If you proceed, the animation blueprints may no longer work correctly for this particular mesh).
+In some cases, you will see an additional skeletal element listed here, named **root**, which may prevent correct assignment of the skeleton (If you proceed, the animation blueprints may no longer work correctly for this particular mesh).

 Double-check (in Blender) whether your **Armature** follows the same naming convention as our [base_rig](../example_data/base_rig.blend).
+It had better.
 Refer to the [**Troubleshooting guide**](troubleshooting.md) for additional guidance.

 5. Compute the low-poly collision mesh from the **Physics Asset** of your imported mesh.
 Open the **Physics Asset** and delete any hierarchy that is already present.
 Then, under Tools (right side) match the parameters shown in the image below and click on **Genrate All Bodies**.